dougabugg/python-recursive-descent-parser/README.md

 # Python Recursive Descent Parser
 A quick and dirty Recursive Descent Parser written using Python 3.
-The frontend abuses python's [data model](https://docs.python.org/3/reference/datamodel.html) to make grammar definitions partially legible.
+The frontend abuses python's [data model](https://docs.python.org/3/reference/datamodel.html) to make grammar definitions partially legible and easier to write.
+Error messages report line and column number of where parsing failed and why.

 Syntax error messages will probably never be as good as table-based parsers, and has room for improvement.
 However, they are useful in their current state.

 # Getting Started
 To begin defining your grammar, call the grammar function, and store the grammar context and grammar builder objects in separate variables.